vimeo/psalm/docs/annotating_code/supported_annotations.md

 Psalm uses the following PHPDoc tags to understand your code:

 - [`@var`](https://docs.phpdoc.org/latest/references/phpdoc/tags/var.html)
-  Used for specifying the types of properties and variables
+  Used for specifying the types of properties and variables@
 - [`@return`](https://docs.phpdoc.org/latest/references/phpdoc/tags/return.html)
   Used for specifying the return types of functions, methods and closures
 - [`@param`](https://docs.phpdoc.org/latest/references/phpdoc/tags/param.html)